 This post does include Amazon affiliate links.
 If you make a purchase through those links, I am paid a small amount in way of advertising fees.

-After spending many, many hours preparing for and attending multiple hockey games on Saturday night, I realized that summer is over.
-With our regular school schedule, earlier bedtimes, science class, and hockey practices, many of our evenings are taken up with “stuff”.
-The carefree summer evenings we’ve enjoyed are coming to a close
+Summer is over.
+I think it’s official, even if the weather doesn’t always agree.
+With our regular school schedule, earlier bedtimes, science classes, and train pick-up and drop-off, many of our evenings are taken up with “stuff”.
+The carefree summer evenings we’ve enjoyed are long gone.

 - Pop some corn and watch a movie from Redbox or Amazon Prime Instant Video.